 IV.
 ACTIONS TO STOP DIVERSITY CLASSIFICATION

-1. The Plaintiffs notified the two Elk Grove school district superintendents of their concerns about this diversity program.
-We did this by meetings, letters, and faxes.
-We had ample evidence to show support of our concerns.
+1. Plaintiffs Preskar and Lawrence notified the two Elk Grove school district superintendents of their concerns about this diversity program.
+Plaintiffs Preskar and Lawrence did this by meetings, letters, and faxes.
+Plaintiffs had ample evidence to show support of their concerns.
 No action was taken.
 In fact, the present Superintendent informed the Plaintiffs that SEED would remain in the district because it is a diversity program and all things do hold equal value.

-4. The Plaintiffs attended school board meetings and revealed the diversity program subject matter and our concerns.
-They laughed at the Plaintiffs and told them that it was a loving program and met the criteria for diversity.
+4. The Plaintiffs attended school board meetings and revealed the diversity program subject matter and their concerns.
+School Board Members laughed at the Plaintiffs and told them that it was a loving program and met the criteria for diversity.
 In fact they humiliated them at one meeting and said, â€œYou do not know what you are talking about.â€ â€œWe will explain it all to you later.â€

 At another school board meeting, the school board showed great concern that the district was experiencing a large amount of violence.
 Diversity programs were instituted to make the schools more peaceful.
 SEED had thousands of teachers attend and incorporate the principles into the classroom, but school violence was worse than when diversity education was not a part of the district.
 These facts did not matter to the school board.
 They never took the discrimination in SEED seriously.
 The Plaintiffs continued to be ignored.
 Now the recent school board president and another board member say that they â€œâ€¦wished SEED never came to Elk Grove because it caused damage to the educational system.
 However, it is too late to do anything about it for so many teachers have gone through it, approximately 2000-3000, and it is a part of the district thinking.â€

 5. Plaintiffs talked with school board members one on one.
-Though they always agreed with the Plaintiffs, they would do nothing to rid the school of SEED because its force was too great and they did not want to make â€œwaves.â€
+Though school board members always agreed with the Plaintiffs, they would do nothing to rid the school of SEED because its force was too great and they did not want to make â€œwaves.â€

 6. Plaintiffs did notify the Lodi School District about SEED when the board was considering it as a diversity program in their district.
 Many people also wrote letters to the school board.
 As a result they did not initiate it in the district.
-The district however is initiating other diversity programs that include many of the same principles of the SEED program.
+However, the district is considering another diversity program that is similar to the SEED program.

 7. Plaintiffs were able to remove the silence in the classrooms on The Day of Silence.
 With the aid of two lawyers, who wrote letters as to the legality of this action in the classroom, the silence was not allowed, for it was coercive of other students who could not leave the classroom.
-The silence was removed in 2003, however, it is reported that some teachers continue to allow it.
+The silence was stopped in 2003, but it is reported that some teachers and schools allow the silence in the classrooms.

 2. Plaintiffs continued to fax Margaret Spellingâ€™s office and congressmen about discriminatory diversity programs in states that were accepting federal money for educational programs.
 Many people faxed and wrote them letters with their concerns.
 The Plaintiffs continued to remind them that federal funding must stop if the states are not complying with the ruling of the Civil Rights Act of 1964.
 The Plaintiffs heard from no one at the federal level about discrimination against their civil rights and the harm it is causing individuals nationwide that is ultimately affecting family, community, and the United States of America.
 The Plaintiffs concerns were neglected.
 Plaintiffs knew that they could not find relief for job loss, nor return a child to the government schools until diversity classification ended, and they were included in diversity.